psy0rz/ledanim/README.md

 - Goto http://ipadress

-- You might need to refresh/reload the page a few times because the webserver times out too much.
+- ( You might need to refresh/reload the page a few times, the esp8266 webserver code doesnt handle parallel connections very well )

 In later versions you can just use the online webbpage from github and add the ip's of your ESP8266.